Published 2014-09-22.

 lazy val goodUrlStr1 = "https://www.scalacourses.com" lazy val goodUrlStr2 = "https://www.micronauticsresearch.com" lazy val badHostUrlStr = "https://www.not-really-here.com" lazy val badPageUrlStr = "https://scalacourses.com/noPageHere" lazy val badProtocolUrlStr = "blah://scalacourses.com" lazy val badHostFuture: Future[String] = readUrlFuture(badHostUrlStr) lazy val badPageFuture: Future[String] = readUrlFuture(badHostUrlStr) lazy val badProtocolFuture: Future[String] = readUrlFuture(badHostUrlStr) lazy val defaultFuture: Future[String] = readUrlFuture(goodUrlStr1)

-is a method defined in the multi
+readUrlFuture is a method defined in the multi package object.

 Package objects were introduced in the Scala Imports and Packages lecture of the